TRINITY ROBOTICS

 • lifting (controlling an opponent’s movements by raising or tilting the opponent’s robot off of the foam tiles)

-A robot may not hold an opposing robot for more than a 5-count.
-Once a count begins, the two robots must be separated by at least 2 feet for another 5-count.
-If a team resumes holding the same robot within this second 5-count, the original count will resume from where it ended.
+A robot may not hold an opposing robot for more than a 3-count.
+Once a count begins, the two robots must be separated by at least 2 feet for a 5-count.
+If a team resumes holding the same robot within this 5-count, the original count will resume from where it ended.

 Entanglement with another robot is not the same as holding.
 Some incidental entanglement may be expected, but intentional acts of grabbing, hooking, or attaching to an opponent robot may be deemed a major violation (and disqualification) at the head referee’s discretion.